 “Saturday Lotto Rules” means the Lotteries Commission (Saturday Lotto) Rules 1996;

+“selected digits” means the 6 digits shown on a receipted ticket in accordance with rule 6(2) in the order in which they are shown on that ticket;

+“selling period” means the period terminating at 6.00 p.m. on the day on which a super 66 draw takes place, or 5.00 p.m. on that day, if so determined by the Commission from time to time;

 “Soccer Pools” has the same meaning as in the Soccer Pools Rules;

 “Soccer Pools Rules” means the Lotteries Commission (Soccer Pools) Rules 1996;

 “super 66” means a game of lotto conducted in accordance with these rules;

 “super 66 draw” means a draw conducted in accordance with rule 14 and supervised in accordance with rule 11;

-“selected digits” means the 6 digits shown on a receipted ticket in accordance with rule 6(2) in the order in which they are shown on that ticket;

-“selling period” means the period terminating at 6.00 p.m. on the day on which a super 66 draw takes place, or 5.00 p.m. on that day, if so determined by the Commission from time to time;

 “total prize pool” means the prize pool for a super 66 draw, plus any jackpot from a previous draw and any amount that has been taken from the prize reserve fund under rule 13(3) to increase the division 1 prize pool to a guaranteed minimum amount;

 “validation period” means the period of time from a super 66 draw to the close of business —